How to go from a Legend to a leg end!

 So back to the story.
 The album itself was a selection of some of Jimi’s finest live performances.
 What makes this version of Johnny B. Goode even more incredible is this was only the 2nd time & in fact last time the band played this song.
 Two weeks earlier (16th May 1970) they played it in Philadelphia.
 Then there’s the nonchalant manner in which Jimi introduces the song…….

 WE GOT THIS OTHER THING CALLED, I DUNNO.
 WE’D LIKE TO DO A LITTLE LOOSE JAM TYPE OF THING.
-WHAT THE HELL.
-JOHNNY B. GOODE.
+WHAT THE HELL – JOHNNY B. GOODE.

 A virtuoso is one who’s mastered their instrument.
 You can play anything.
 However, the finest among them are best able to depict the mood of a composition, adding feel & touch to their mesmerising ability.
 Paganini, Liszt, Segovia are but a few who made it all but seem their instrument was part of their anatomy.
 Larry Adler’s rendition of Gershwin’s classic ‘Summertime’ is so incredible, his harmonica wasn’t playing – IT WAS BEGGING, CRYING.
 IT WAS PLEADING TO YOU; IT WAS TELLING YOU A STORY!
-Above all, this requires a level of concentration & control off the Richter scale…………..
-Then, along came James Marshall Hendrix…….
+Above all, this requires a level of concentration & control off the Richter scale………… Then, along came James Marshall Hendrix…….

 Staring us in the face is a mind-boggling paradox – how can one play with such flamboyance; to be so footloose & fancy-free, yet display such outrageous precision & control?

 Bear in mind, classical musicians rehearse in order to fine-tune the delivery of identical notes that they’ll play in concert.
 It’s rather like mastering a video game.
 Unlike most musicians who learn to play pieces note for note, Jimi never played a song the same way.
 Therefore, what he played was always open to interpretation & how he felt.
 Just watch this clip.
-Only the 2nd time he ever performed this song yet he manages to sing & play rhythm & lead WITHOUT EVER LOOKING AT THE FRET-BOARD OF HIS FENDER STRATOCASTER.
+Only the 2nd time he ever performed this song yet he manages to sing & play rhythm & lead guitar WITHOUT EVER LOOKING AT THE FRET-BOARD OF HIS FENDER STRATOCASTER.
 6 solos.
 Each one, totally different.
 Each one, brilliant.
 I mean to even play 6 guitar solos in one song.
 Who ever does that?
 It’s so frighteningly good, it’s almost sickening!

 Which conveniently brings me to the song’s composer Chuck Berry.
-It’s common knowledge his ego was lodged somewhere in the stratosphere but quite what must have been going through his mind when he first heard Jimi’s rendition of his classic?
+It’s common knowledge his ego was lodged somewhere in the stratosphere but quite what must have been going through his head when he first heard Jimi’s rendition of his classic?
 Clapton had already witnessed the pain – a mere 23 year old showed God who was the maestro & no one was arguing about it either.
 It was all she wrote.
 God was gone!
 So what trouble can a legend be?
 Here was a guy who couldn’t read or write music making absolute mince-meat out of his song, chewing up & spitting out a version so vastly superior & doing so as if it was nothing.
 It was almost as if Jimi was saying – ‘excuse me Mr. Legend but out the way please.
-This is how to you do it!’
+This is how you do it!’

 While I acknowledge Chuck Berry’s contribution to music deserves a special place in the hall of fame, if he’s a musical legend, as many to this day continue to claim, it surely cannot be for his guitar playing.
 Berry knows it but he not going to admit it.
 In fact he’s one of the very few who never spoke of James Marshall Hendrix.
 Legend to leg end?
 I think not.
 Gossip & innuendo – who knows but years ago there was talk where Berry insiders suggested they felt this one performance by Hendrix, for a while at least, brought the legend crashing down to earth.